ahmedbesbes/document-qa/README.md

 # document-qa

-This a little experiment with Langchain and Chroma to build a document question answering system over a PDF file.
+This is a little experiment with Langchain and Chroma to build a document question-answering system over a PDF file.

 ### Architecture